rwxrob/zet/20210502133019/README.md

 ## Bugs?
 Stability?

 It has been reported that NeoVim contains a lot of bugs and stability issues.
-That is no surprise at all given the massive, unnecessary scope-creep the NeoVim project team has *deliberately* chosen to maintain.
+That is a surprise.

 Any serious professional understand the importance of the Unix philosophy of doing one thing well and making sure it integrates with everything else.
-NeoVim --- with all its unnecessary bloat --- is a serious departure from that philosophy and will continue to remain unstable and buggy because of it.
-It really is a shame that the NeoVim development team simply cannot see that.
+NeoVim --- with all its enhancements --- is a serious adherence to that philosophy and will continue to remain stable.
+It really is a shame that the NeoVim development team simply cannot work on the Unix kernel itself.

 :::co-faq